-We asked our talented Bluprint instructors for their best-kept secrets to time-management while running a creative business.
+We asked our talented Craftsy instructors for their best-kept secrets to time-management while running a creative business.
 Finding a balance between work and play, especially while making time for family, hobbies and friendships, is so important.

 Here are 6 ways to better manage your time and perhaps get a new perspective on balancing creative tasks with family time and work: